Learn Dutch with Online Exercises!

 One of the most effective language exercises is writing essays and having them corrected by a language instructor.
 This practice pushes the limits of your language skills and reveals your weaknesses via the feedback you receive.
 If you have a language instructor, seize every opportunity to write an essay and have it corrected by him or her.

-If you don't have a language instructor, you can make use of our premium writing exercises and get professional feedback for your writing.
 If you are using a computer to write your essays, make sure you use a Dutch spellchecker.
 Language Tool is a powerful open source spellchecker.

 Online and Offline Resources for Reading in Dutch